jonasschneider/cor/README.md

 Additional physical memory used by stage2:
 - `0x06000-0x06FFF`: stage2's IDT (TODO: replace with kalloc)

-All the other kernel data structures, including (for now) memory pages for user tasks, are allocated in `mm.c` by `kalloc`, which uses the BIOS memory map provided by boot.s to place them in higher memory.
+All other memory is allocated in `mm.c` by `kalloc`, which uses the BIOS memory map provided by boot.s to place things into higher memory (usually, `phys >= 0x100000`.)

 Caveats
 -------